underscoreio/day-in-the-life/notes.md

 )
 ```

 We can take the fields in turn and ask if there is a JsonFormatter for them.
-Probably is for an Long, and a String, and for Subscription we can recurse and do the same thing, and if we have converter for a subscriotion, we can finally convert the whole customer.
+Probably is for an Long, and a String, and for Subscription we can recurse and do the same thing, and if we have converter for a subscription, we can finally convert the whole customer.

 # LUNCH